RexKizzy22/StudentRecords/README.md

-Student Records demonstrates the scripting capabilities of the F# language which harnesses the incredible perfomance of the .NET runtime and handles domain modeling and data transformations quiet efficiently with its dynamic suite of data structures and sound type system.
+Student Records demonstrates the scripting capabilities of the F# language which harnesses the incredible perfomance of the .NET runtime and handles domain modeling and data transformations quite efficiently with its dynamic suite of data structures and sound type system.

 ## How to Run Student Records
-The only prerequisite is to have the .NET 8 SDK installed on your machine.
+The only prerequisite is to have the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download) installed on your machine.

 Several scripts are written against particular datasets in the Samples directory.